shadabshaukat/CogNeoAI/db/README.md

 ## Embedding dimension

-- EMBEDDING_DIM in db/store.py uses AUSLEGALSEARCH_EMBED_DIM (default 768).
+- EMBEDDING_DIM in db/store.py uses COGNEO_EMBED_DIM (default 768).
 It must match the embedding model used by ingestion/search (e.g., nomic v1.5 is 768D).
-- If you change models with a different dimension, you must adjust AUSLEGALSEARCH_EMBED_DIM and rebuild the vector index (and potentially re-embed data).
+- If you change models with a different dimension, you must adjust COGNEO_EMBED_DIM and rebuild the vector index (and potentially re-embed data).

 ## Search helpers